(E-E) Ev.g.e.n.i.j ..K.o.z.l.o. Berlin

 E-E archival number: E-E-180096

-The bright, ostensibly naïve and slightly satirical composition is based on one of Kozlov’s pencil drawings that he created for monotypes, a technique discussed in Letter A. Kozlov dedicated the gouache painting on the reverse: Дорогой Кате (To Dear Katia), and titled it Петроградские серенады в рождественскую ночь (Petrograd Serenades on Christmas Night).
-It is possible that the artist created this coloured version, together with its title, as a Christmas present for his friend.
-In her letter from March 1981, Mannick thanks him for his letters and drawings.
+The envelope might have included another gouache painting from 1980 executed in a 15 x 12 cm format, possibly Kozlov’s Christmas present to Catherine Mannick.
+It shares some features with the composition described above: the artist’s fast and elegant brush strokes, the ornamental x-pattern of lines and the coloured shadows.
+The bright, ostensibly naïve and slightly satirical composition is based on one of Kozlov’s pencil drawings created for monotypes, a technique discussed in Letter A. Kozlov dedicated it on the reverse: Дорогой Кате (To Dear Katia), and titled it Петроградские серенады в рождественскую ночь (Petrograd Serenades on Christmas Night).

 (E-E) Evgenij Kozlov